-In the 1930s the center of the neighborhood had been the residential district of the Morningside Heights plat between NE 90th to 95th Streets, and businesses nearby.
+In the 1930s the center of the neighborhood had been the residential district of the Morningside Heights plat between NE 90th to 95th Streets, and businesses nearby at the intersection of NE 95th Street.
 There was Morningside Market at 9118 35th Ave NE, and Faulds Corner Grocery at 9500 35th Ave NE with Andy Bloomer’s Drugstore beside it.

 Booming into the 1950s

 The term “Baby Boom” describes the years following the end of World War Two in 1945, when returning servicemen married and started families.
 Because of the large number of young families with children, the 1950s and 1960s were busy, active years at Wedgwood Presbyterian with Sunday school classes and programs for children and youth.
 By the end of the 1950s the church membership (adults) was over 500, and 600 children were enrolled in Sunday school.
 The church building was straining at the seams, so in 1957 construction of an addition began.